jmcnamara/XlsxWriter/dev/docs/source/format.rst

 This section describes the methods and properties that are available for formatting cells in Excel.

-The properties of a cell that can be formatted include: fonts, colours, patterns, borders, alignment and number formatting.
+The properties of a cell that can be formatted include: fonts, colors, patterns, borders, alignment and number formatting.

 .. image:: _images/formats_intro.png